Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 #4.
 Notion — Best Free Tool for Docs + Project Management in One Place

-Notion is something different — part note-taking app, part wiki, part project manager.
-For solopreneurs or small teams that want everything in one workspace, the value is genuinely remarkable.
-The free plan gives you unlimited blocks, unlimited pages, and multiple database views.
+Notion occupies a weird, wonderful middle ground.
+It's part note-taking app, part wiki, part project manager — and for solopreneurs or small teams that want everything in one place, the value is remarkable.
+The free personal plan gives you unlimited blocks (the core content unit), unlimited pages, and multiple database views.

-But here's the thing: the free tier limits you to just 1 guest (external person), which makes it impractical as a team tool unless everyone has their own seat.
-For teams of two to five where everyone's inside your workspace, it's a different story.
-Notion as a project management tool is honestly underrated — most people only use it for note storage.
+Here's the catch, though: the free tier limits you to 1 guest (external collaborator), which makes it pretty impractical as a team project manager unless everyone's on your workspace.
+For teams of two to five where everyone has their own seat, it's a different story — and honestly, Notion is one of those tools I think is slightly underrated as a project management solution.
+Most people only use it for notes.

 Key Features (Free Tier):